jonaslu/sider/README.md

 # Implementing your own engine
 Technically sider handles the juggling of paths and configs.
 It stores loaded dumps as snapshots, copies files to run as dbs and merges configs.
-The engine runner (if you opt to use docker) needs to
+Then it launches docker with those files bind-mounted in.

 ## Assumptions
 Sider is built upon one assumptions: there is one data-file or data-folder that